solid/specification/CONTRIBUTING.md

   tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to
   help you resolve merge conflicts and other issues.
 * If you are not the sole contributor, please identify all contributors in the pull request comment.
-To add a contributor (other than yourself), mark the one per line as follows: `+@github_username`.
+To add a contributor (other than yourself), mark them one per line as follows: `+@github_username`.

 ### Your PR is merged!